 You may also want to consider seeking legal representation as soon as possible after your collision.
 The sooner you get help from a car accident lawyer from our firm, the more time we may have to investigate and build your case.
 Our team can also make sure you comply with your state’s filing deadline.

 When an accident occurs, it’s important to record as much as you can about the events leading up to it and the other parties who played a role.
-To begin with, you will want to collect the other driver’s contact and insurance information.
+To begin with, you will want to exchange contact information and insurance information with others involved.

 If anyone witnessed the collision, it can be helpful to get their contact information as well.
 While you don’t want to make any statements about what may have happened to cause the collision, getting the names and phone numbers of bystanders can help you in the long run.
-We may be able to contact these individuals and have them testify on your behalf.
+These witnesses may have seen exactly how the incident occurred.
+Try to also pay special attention to cameras near the accident scene that may have captured the crash or incident.
+We may be able to contact these individuals or request the camera footage for testimony or documentation in your case.

 Along with the notes you take at the accident scene and the information found in your car accident report, photos and videos from the scene may further support your case for compensation.
 If possible, take photos of the following at the scene: